 Fundraising variations:

-Add a “treasure hunt” element with hidden prizes in the leaves to find.
+Add a 'treasure hunt' element with wrapped prizes hidden in the leaves.

-Create a relay race with several leaf piles to hit along the way to a finish line.
+Create a relay race through several leaf piles to a finish line.

-Fill a jar and have children guess the number of all the candy corn inside.
-The closest guess wins the candy jar.
+Fill a large jar with autumn sweets, think toffees, chocolate limes, Haribo, Quality Street, or fudge, and have children and adults guess the number inside.
+The closest guess wins the jar.

 Setup instructions:

-Fill a jar or container with candy corn.
+Fill a large jar or container with sweets and note the exact total.

 Required materials: